Wait, was Phil Jackson's New York Knicks tenure really as bad as we thought?

 In keeping with tradition of signing washed up players Jackson used to coach in L.A., he signed Vujacic and then re-signed him the following year, despite watching him build houses upon houses with countless bricks every night.

-UGLY APPALLING GOODNESS GRACIOUS LOOK AWAY!!!!!
+THE UGLY APPALLING GOODNESS GRACIOUS LOOK AWAY!!!!!

 Signed Carmelo Anthony to multi-year contract with rare no-trade clause